 A fantastic weekend with friends in the Bradshaw Mountains

-I was recently fooling around on Google Earth and came across a huge mining operation in the middle of nowhere.
-My intentions were to research the next Arizona Backcountry Explorers Overland adventure, but we quickly got sidetracked, and boy did we find a gem!
+I was recently fooling around on Google Earth and came across a massive mining operation in the middle of nowhere.
+My intention was to research the next Arizona Backcountry Explorers Overland adventure, but we quickly got sidetracked, and boy, did we find a gem!

 This weekend John reunites with a friend he hasn’t seen in over 40 years.
 Mark drags an overland trailer over 80 miles through the Bradshaw’s.
 And EVERYTHING is still at the UFO mill.